-Hair highlights can be darkened with dyes similar to your natural hair color.
+No. Hair highlights can be darkened with dyes similar to your natural hair color.
 While this does not remove the highlights completely, it can make them unnoticeable.

+Somewhat yes.
 Highlighting does not cause permanent hair loss, but if you misuse the product as you lighten your hair, you can cause hair breakage and damage.
 Deep conditioning can help mitigate some of this damage.

 Yes, both are the same base idea.
 However, highlights are generally thinner strands of hair that look more natural, whereas streaks are typically thicker and bolder.